sabinehutter/eMeets/README.md

   * [Questions](#questions)

   ## Installation
-    Navigate to the working directoory and run npm install and run 'node server.js' to begin running the application.
-The application will then open on your terminal.
+    Navigate to the working directory and run npm install and run 'node server.js' to begin running the application.
+The application will then open in your browser on localhost:3000

   ## Usage
     This project uses Javascript, HTML, CSS, Bootstrap, and jQuery and the following npm packages : express, express-handlebars, eslint, mysql, sequelize.